oatlog/oatlog/doc/report/main.typ

 Extraction, even when using a sum of static e-node costs as a cost function, is NP-hard, but there are both heuristics and algorithms that work well on some types of e-graphs @fastextract.

-== E-graphs as relational databases
+== E-graphs as relational databases <conceptual_background_egraph_relational>

-#TODO[go first principles, not through talking about egglog]
+#TODO[This section should be rewritten to actually introduce e-graphs as relational database, not
+just talk vaguely about what egglog is doing.]

 Conceptually, egglog stores _uninterpreted partial functions_.